 - Within a certain number of miles (kilometers) to empty, speed will be limited upon vehicle restart.
 Prior to this occurring a message will appear in the information display. - Further vehicle operation without refilling your DEF tank will cause the engine to enter an idle-only condition.
 This will only occur upon vehicle refueling or at an extended idle.
 A message will indicate the required actions to resume normal operation.
-It is required to add a minimum of 0.5 gallons (1.9L) of DEF to the tank to exit the idle-only condition, but your vehicle will still be in the speed-limiting mode until you refill the tank completely.
+It is required to add a minimum of 64.2 fl oz (1.9 L) of DEF to the tank to exit the idle-only condition, but your vehicle will still be in the speed-limiting mode until you refill the tank completely.